17 How to Handle Repetitive Tasks

-- Press the browse button to the right of the Analysis Template box and select the file <Origin Program Folder>\Samples\Batch Processing\Sensor Analysis.OGW.
+- Press the browse button to the right of the Analysis Template box and browse to and select the file <Origin Program Folder>\Samples\Batch Processing\Sensor Analysis.OGW.
 This Analysis Template contains multiple sheets set up for linear regression analysis, reporting, and summary tables.

-- Set Data Source to Import From Files, then click the browse button to the right of the File List and from the Samples\Curve Fitting subfolder under your Origin installation folder, select files Sensor01.dat, Sensor02.dat and Sensor03.dat .
+- Set Data Source = Import From Files, then click the browse button to the right of the File List and from the Samples\Curve Fitting folder, select files Sensor01.dat, Sensor02.dat and Sensor03.dat .

 - Set Dataset Identifier to File Name, Data Sheet(s) to Data, and Result Sheet to Result.
 Note that these are the names of existing sheets in the Analysis Template.

 - Uncheck Delete Intermediate Workbook.

 - Click OK to close the dialog box and process the three files (you can answer "No" to the prompt).
 You will obtain three books with the data, analysis results, and report for each file, and a fourth book containing the summary table of analysis results from all files.

 Saving the initial workbook as an Analysis Template is optional.
 You can simply save the Origin project (.opj) and next time replace the data in your workbook to update all results and graphs.
 The Batch Processing tool also has an option to repeatedly import files into the active window, allowing you to simply re-use an existing book within a project (which contains all desired analysis and graphs) as an on-the-fly template for the batch analysis.

 You can batch generate analysis reports using a custom MS Word template, with the option of outputting a PDF and/or an MS Word file for each report.
-For Origin 2020, you can opt to combine reports into a single file.
+Additionally, you can opt to combine reports into a single file.
 For information on Batch Processing with a Word Template for Reporting, see this tutorial.